torchbox/django-pattern-library/docs/reference/known-issues.md

 This can’t be mocked for all usage of `include_block`.

+## Jinja2 support

+Or lack thereof!
+If you’re interested in this, please share your thoughts with us on [#180](https://github.com/torchbox/django-pattern-library/discussions/180).

 ## Past limitations

 ### No way to specify objects that have attributes and support iteration